PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-04-22-prestashop-core-weekly-week-16.markdown

 Julien, one of PrestaShop's Core developers, wrote an article about [the best `.gitignore` file for PrestaShop projects](http://build.prestashop.com/howtos/misc/prestashop-perfect-gitignore/).
 If you use Git to version your files, you should definitely read it!

-Slow week in the development front, as the Core spent the first three days of the week in a training session, and thus had little time to both code and accept pull requests.
+Slow week on the development front, as the Core team spent the first three days of the week in a training session, and thus had little time to both code and accept pull requests.
 But I'm telling you, next week will bring a whole lot of merges!

 That being said, of note among the merged PRs last week:
- * In PR 2886, gskema added a new parameter in Tools::fileAttachment(), for when you don't want to grab the file contents and hold it in memory (especially large files).
+ * In PR 2886, gskema added a new parameter in Tools::fileAttachment(), for when you don't want to grab the files content and hold it in memory (especially large files).
  * In PR 2888, ZiZuu-store made a fix to pass the Context in Link->getLanguageLink(), which makes it possible to use the Context into templates and more.